cahz/orca/ice40ultra/README.md

 Note that because this core only implements RV32I them makefile uses some gcc flags to make sure the compiler does not generate any unimplemented instructions, notably `-m32 -march=RV32I`.
-When you write your own software be sure to use these flags.The Makefile is fairly straight forward to read and see how this works
+When you write your own software be sure to use these flags.
+The Makefile is fairly straight forward to read and see how this works